stayshikshit/flask-blog/README.md

 ### 03. Install Flask

-- Use command `pip install flask`
+- Use the command `pip install flask`

 ### 04. Run the Application

-- Use command `python main.py` from the project folder in Terminal.
+- Use the command `python main.py` from the project folder in the Terminal.